AmitMGiri/My_C/README.md

 # My_C
-This repository is about all C program
+This repository is all about C program. .from c programming by Dennis Ritchie. advice are Welcome.